sjwsl/Cryptography1/Slide/Cryptography.md

   * How to prevent double spending?

 * Secure multi-party computation
-  * “Thm:”   anything that can done with trusted authority can also be done withouttrustedauthority
+  * “Thm:”   anything that can done with trusted authority can also be done without trusted authority

 * Privately outsourcing computation
   * Get search result from Google while Google doesn't know what you search for

-* Zero knoledge
+* Zero knowledge
   * one party (the prover) can prove to another party (the verifier) that they know a value x, **without conveying any information** apart from the fact that they know the value x

 ### **Three steps in cryptography**

-1. Precesely specify threat model
+1. Precisely specify threat model
     * What an attacker can do
     * What an attacker's goal is